Azasakhe/Netflix/FAQ-(Errors).md

 It happens very rarely, so it is difficult to find a solution, it is usually a temporary problem that solves itself in a day or two without doing anything.

+### MSL Error: Request blacklisted by key exchange service

+As far as we know in the case of android devices, may indicate compatibility problems with the device firmware (needs updating), or there is the possibility that the model of the android device in use is on the black list of devices not authorized by Netflix.

 ### MSL Error: Email or password is incorrect

 Known use cases when this error can be raised are: